Francis Crick: Francis Crick Medal and Lecture

 The Francis Crick Medal and Lecture was established in 2003 following an endowment by his former colleague, Sydney Brenner, joint winner of the 2002 Nobel Prize in Physiology and Medicine.
 The lecture is delivered annually in any field of biological sciences, with preference given to the areas in which Francis Crick himself worked.
 Importantly, the lectureship is aimed at younger scientists, ideally under 40, or whose career progression corresponds to this age.
 As of 2019, Crick lectures have been delivered by Julie Ahringer, Dario Alessi, Ewan Birney, Simon Boulton, Jason Chin, Simon Fisher, Matthew Hurles, Gilean McVean, Duncan Odom, Geraint Rees, Sarah Teichmann, M. Madan Babu and Daniel Wolpert.

 Francis Crick Institute

-The Francis Crick Institute is a £660 million biomedical research centre located in north London, United Kingdom.
+The Francis Crick Institute is a £660 million biomedical research centre located in central London, United Kingdom.
 The Francis Crick Institute is a partnership between Cancer Research UK, Imperial College London, King's College London, the Medical Research Council, University College London (UCL) and the Wellcome Trust.
 Completed in 2016, it is the largest centre for biomedical research and innovation in Europe.